pioniergarage/shanghai-tour-website/README.md

 [![SILICON VALLEY TOUR 2013](http://img.youtube.com/vi/t-WDfZML1FY/0.jpg)](http://www.youtube.com/watch?v=t-WDfZML1FY)

 ## How to set up PG domains that point to GitHub
-1) Crate Github Pages branch named "gh-pages"
+1) Create Github Pages branch named "gh-pages"

 2) In the repo settings, enter PG subdomain, e.g. shanghai.pioniergarage.de

-3) In Strato's admin panel, create a new subdomain for pioniergarage.de and point it via CNAME to pioniergarage.github.io
+3) In Strato's admin panel, create a new subdomain for pioniergarage.de and point it via CNAME to pioniergarage.github.io. (with the '.' in the end).